 The Old Temple of Athena Nike in ancient Athens

 To the right of the Propylaea, high, on the roof of the old Mycenaean palace, at the southwestern end of the Acropolis of Athens, you can find the small and graceful temple of Athena Nike.
 During the Mycenaean times, it was fortified with a tower, a continuation of the Mycenaean wall, to protect the site's main gate and must have been located in the current location of the southern wing of the Propylaea.

 The temple was demolished in 1686 AD. by the Turks, who used the marbles of the temple to strengthen the fortification wall that was built between the Tower of Victory and the Gallery of the Propylaea.
 In 1835, after the founding of the Greek state, many restoration efforts were made, with the last one being carried out between 2000 and 2010.

 Directions and Important information about visiting the Acropolis of Athens

 Please bear in mind that the opening hours are 8.00 am to 20.00 pm daily during the summer months and the ticket costs 20 euros (including the north and south slope of the hill).

-If you plan on visiting the archaeological site of the Acropolis, we suggest you take the time to check up-to-date information about opening hours and ticket prices at the official website of the Ministry of Culture and Sports.
+If you plan on visiting the archaeological site, we suggest you take the time to check up-to-date information about opening hours and ticket prices at the official website of the Ministry of Culture and Sports.

 Tip!
 A tour around the Acropolis Museum will help you put all the pieces together, quite literally, as many original artifacts from the Athenian Acropolis buildings are part of the exhibition.

 Walking around the Athenian Acropolis

 Begin your Acropolis tour first thing early in the morning, so you can avoid the heat and the crowds.
-Additionally, a good time to visit the temple would be approximately an hour and a half before it closes; the sun setting dresses the Acropolis in an adorning setting under the mystical light of the forthcoming dawn.
+Additionally, a good time to visit the temple would be approximately an hour and a half before it closes; the sun setting dresses the site in an adorning setting under the mystical light of the forthcoming dawn.

-Columns of Propylaea gateway in the Acropolis of Athens - credits: Fotokon/Shutterstock.com
+Columns of Propylaea gateway - Athens - credits: Fotokon/Shutterstock.com